KKDN7355/COMP2009-DSA__Mini-SHRDLU-Game-Solver/README.md

 2. Run the executable or program file.
 3. Follow the on-screen prompts to interact with the Mini-SHRDLU game.

-## Requirements

-The implementation covers different levels of complexity, from basic functionality to advanced features, as specified in the original assignment requirements:

-- **Pass Level**: Basic functionalities including state representation, random initialization, legal action execution, and basic goal achievement.
-- **Credit Level**: Addition of heuristic function to improve search algorithm efficiency.
-- **Distinction Level**: Solving multiple goals and checking for consistency among conjunctive goals.
-- **High Distinction Level**: Generalizing the program for larger board sizes and comprehensive complexity analysis.

 ## Demonstration

 The project includes a demonstration of the program, showcasing its functionalities and adherence to the assignment requirements.
 The demonstration involves showcasing the implemented features, running the program, and explaining the codebase and design choices.